Sihanzz/ME5406_Group_Project/README.md

+# Humanoid Robot Walking Using Reinforcement Learning in MuJoCo

+This is a group project for MUS ME5406 Part II, we are Group 8.

+## Overview

+This project implements various reinforcement learning algorithms to train a humanoid robot to walk in the MuJoCo environment.
+Our team members have implemented different algorithms:

+- Dong Sihan: PPO and TD3
+- Hu Bowen: SAC
+- Xu Chunnan: DDPG and D4PG

+Each algorithm is implemented with comprehensive training frameworks and visualization tools to analyze and compare their performance in the humanoid walking task.

 # PPO and TD3 Implementation for Humanoid Control (main branch)

 This repository contains an implementation of Proximal Policy Optimization (PPO) for training a humanoid agent in the MuJoCo environment.
 The implementation features parallel environment training, generalized advantage estimation (GAE), and a Beta distribution-based policy network.